kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 ## Takeaways

 <hr>

-**Working with a v0.9 API is not easy,**
+**Cache Your Content**

-*but it's worth it to be involved*
+*in case WP goes down*

 ???
-It wasn't entirely a smooth process -- The API was in significant flux when we started, and many things were not supported yet.
-I do not see that as a downside; if there hadn't been sufficient functionality to execute our proof of concept, we'd have gone a different route.
+It wasn't entirely a smooth process -- We ran into all the usual problems with remote data: we were only caching the retrieved content in an short-expiry LRU cache and weren't saving it to the DB on the node side, so when our managed host went through some growing pains and our WP site went down, it ripped that content out of our entire application.

-Instead, it gave us an opportunity to be part of the group that felt out the limits of the 0.9 API, and identified changes we wanted to see in 1.0 and beyond.
+We moved to AWS and strengthened our caching.

 ---

 ## Takeaways

 <hr>

-**Cache Your Content**
+**Working with a v0.9 API is not easy,**

-*in case WP goes down*
+*but it's worth it to be involved*

 ???
-We ran into all the usual problems with remote data: we were only caching the retrieved content in an short-expiry LRU cache and weren't saving it to the DB on the node side, so when our managed host went through some growing pains and our WP site went down, it ripped that content out of our entire application.
+The API was also in significant flux when we started, and many things were not supported yet.
+I do not see that as a downside; if there hadn't been sufficient functionality to execute our proof of concept, we'd have gone a different route.

-We moved to AWS and strengthened our caching.
+Instead, it gave us an opportunity to be part of the group that felt out the limits of the 0.9 API, and identified changes we wanted to see in 1.0 and beyond.

 ---